Science, technology, engineering, and mathematics: Thailand

 In 2017, Thai Education Minister Teerakiat Jareonsettasin said after the 49th Southeast Asia Ministers of Education Organisation (SEAMEO) Council Conference in Jakarta that the meeting approved the establishment of two new SEAMEO regional centers in Thailand.
 One would be the STEM Education Centre, while the other would be a Sufficient Economy Learning Centre.

 Teerakiat said that the Thai government had already allocated Bt250 million over five years for the new STEM center.
 The center will be the regional institution responsible for STEM education promotion.
 It will not only set up policies to improve STEM education, but it will also be the center for information and experience sharing among the member countries and education experts.
 According to him, "This is the first SEAMEO regional center for STEM education, as the existing science education center in Malaysia only focuses on the academic perspective.
 Our STEM education center will also prioritize the implementation and adaptation of science and technology."

 The Institute for the Promotion of Teaching Science and Technology has initiated a STEM Education Network.
-Its goals are to promote integrated learning activities improve student creativity and application of knowledge, and establish a network of organations and personnel for the promotion of STEM education in the country.
+Its goals are to promote integrated learning activities improve student creativity and application of knowledge, and establish a network of organisations and personnel for the promotion of STEM education in the country.